Death-Mask/Mother-of-the-world/README.md

 * The VM may take about 5 minutes to completely boot.

 ## Hint

-* To get anything you should test everything
+*To get anything you should test everything.
-* Don't be ordinary in all your tests, but be innovative.
+*Don't be ordinary in all your tests, but be innovative.
+*Be patient to achieve your goal.

 ## Writeup